Canada puts Proud Boys on terror list, cites active security threat

 Former U.S. President Donald Trump, asked last September whether he would denounce white supremacists and militia groups, called on the Proud Boys to “stand back and stand by”.

-Stephanie Carvin, an assistant professor and security expert at Carleton University, said Ottawa was broadening its interpretation of the concept of terrorism, which had once mainly referred to religiously motivated extremism.
+The move underscored constitutional concerns about a Canadian government’s ability to designate a group as a terrorist entity, said Leah West, a national security professor at Ottawa’s Carleton University and former lawyer with the Canadian justice department.

-“What we’re seeing now is a shift to seeing these groups (like the Proud Boys) as capable of orchestrating the kinds of violence that raise national security concerns,” she said by phone, citing a 2017 attack by a white right-wing extremist on a Quebec mosque that killed six people.
+Designations are impossible to challenge beforehand and difficult to address afterward, especially given lawyers may be reluctant to provide counsel to members of a terrorist group, she said by phone.

-Additional reporting by David Ljunggren in Ottawa and Anna Mehler Paperny in Toronto; Editing by Franklin Paul and Sonya Hepinstall
+Additional reporting by David Ljunggren in Ottawa and Anna Mehler Paperny in Toronto; Editing by Franklin Paul, Sonya Hepinstall and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.